wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 = Build your own mobile app =
 With Mobiloud it's really easy to transform your WordPress site into beautiful, fast mobile apps that your readers and customers will love.
 The apps you'll build will be **native mobile applications** running on iPhone and iPad (Android coming soon).
 Give your mobile users easy access to your content and impress them with the best mobile user experience available.
 There has never been a better time to go mobile!

 Install the plugin now and you will be moments away from creating your mobile app.
-Design and test it for free, publish your app for cheap monthly rates or a small one-time fee.
+Design and test it for free, publish your mobile app for cheap monthly rates or a small one-time fee.

 = Features =
 * Converts your WordPress website into stunning native mobile apps
-* Smooth and fast apps, way better then any HTML5 alternative
+* Automatically syncs with your WordPress site content: posts, pages, categories, images and video
-* Publish your **iPhone and iPad apps** on App Store
+* Publish your **iPhone and iPad apps** on App Store (Android coming soon)
-* (coming soon) Build **Android phone and tablet apps**
 * You **create your own designs** in minutes, using our simple configurator
-* Automatically syncs with your WordPress site content: posts, pages, categories, images and video
 * Support for **Admob, Adsense** and other mobile advertising options
 * Send **push notifications** to bring back mobile users to your content
 * Works with **Google Analytics**
+* Fast, smooth mobile apps (better then any HTML5 alternative)

 = How it all really works =

 1. Install and activate the plugin
 2. Click on **Get Started** on the plugin's page and start designing your mobile app.
 It only takes a few minutes.
 3. You'll get to **see a live preview of your mobile app** which you can test online.
-4. Choose one of our pricing plans and **publish the app** on the App Store (we do all the work for you!)
+4. Choose one of our pricing plans and **publish your mobile app** on the App Store (we do all the work for you!)

 http://vimeo.com/68758152